Home 300 feet from Wrigley Field up for sale

-CHICAGO — You can’t get much closer to the Friendly Confines than 1110 W. Addison Street — a home which has been owned by one family for more than 60 years.
+CHICAGO (WGN) — You can’t get much closer to the Friendly Confines than 1110 W. Addison Street, a home that has been owned by one family for more than 60 years.

-It’s nearly at the intersection of Addison and Clark with the front door being 305 feet from the Wrigley Field marquee; less than distance of running the bases.
+It’s nearly at the intersection of Addison and Clark with the front door located 305 feet from the Wrigley Field marquee — less than the distance of running the bases.

+“Unbeatable location right behind the Zachary Hotel which faces Wrigley Field on Clark St.,” the listing states.

 This classic Chicago two-flat has a main-floor unit with three bedrooms and one bathroom, and a second-floor unit with three bedrooms and two bathrooms.
 It also comes with a full basement and five off-street parking spaces, which have regularly been rented out to event attendees.

-WGN’s Dana Rebik featured the property and its owners in a 2018 story.
+Nexstar’s WGN featured the property and its owners in a 2018 story.
 At the time, Dolores Wilson had lived there since the 1960s and her own 30s.
 It’s where she raised her family, became a widow, and always cheered on her Chicago Cubs.
-She told Dana many had approached her over the years to inquire about buying the property but she never even considered selling.
+She said many had approached her over the years to inquire about buying the property, but she never even considered selling.

+Sadly, listing agent Leeann Bluske has confirmed to WGN that Wilson has since passed away and her daughter has moved out of her lifelong home.

-The property is being sold as-is and advertised as a “great investment” and an “unbeatable lot.”
+The property is being sold as-is for $1.1 Million and is advertised as a “great investment” and an “unbeatable lot.”
+The asking price has already dropped $100,000 since hitting the market.

 See the full listing here.